nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/9__AR-Touch-Gestures-in-AR.md

     // 10
     if (Input.touchCount > 0)
     {
-        // if the Inuut.TouchCount is greater than 0 , then we want to get the touchPosition and then return  true, because we are returning a bool, and if there is nothing (if there is not touchCount) then the touch position stays as default, so if there is not touchCount we are returning false touchPosition = Input.GetTouch(index 0).position;
+        // if the Input.TouchCount is greater than 0 , then we want to get the touchPosition and then return  true, because we are returning a bool, and if there is nothing (if there is not touchCount) then the touch position stays as default, so if there is not touchCount we are returning false touchPosition = Input.GetTouch(index 0).position;
         return true;